-'''

-env HIVE_OPTS="-hiveconf hbase.security.authentication=kerberos -hiveconf hbase.master.kerberos.principal=hbase/HOST@YOUR-REALM.COM -hiveconf hbase.regionserver.kerberos.principal=hbase/HOST@YOUR-REALM.COM -hiveconf hbase.zookeeper.quorum=zookeeper1,zookeeper2,zookeeper3" hive
+''' \verb"env HIVE_OPTS="-hiveconf" hbase.security.authentication=kerberos - hiveconf" hiveconf" has a configuration of the configuration of hbase.master.kerberos.principal=hbase/HOST@YOUR-REALM.COM -hiveconf hbase.regionserver.kerberos.principal=hbase/HOST@YOUR-REALM.COM -hiveconf hbase.zookeeper.quorum=zookeeper1,zookeeper2,zookeeper3" hive '''

-'''

-• You replace YOUR-REALM with the name of your Kerberos realm

-- You replace zookeeper1, zookeeper2, zookeeper3 with the names of your ZooKeeper servers.
+- You replace YOUR-REALM with the name of your Kerberos realm - You replace zookeeper1, zookeeper2, zookeeper3 with the names of your ZooKeeper servers.
 The hbase.zookeeper.quorum property is configured in the hbase-site.xml file. - The special string HOST is replaced at run-time by the fully qualified domain name of the host machine where the HBase Master or RegionServer is running.
 This requires that reverse DNS is properly working on all the hosts configured this way.